gvwilson/thirdbit/_posts/2016/2016-09-05-we-still-cant-have-nice-things.md

 For example,
 instead of loading `/css/pretty.css`, our web page could explicitly refer to `http://gloom.github.io/despair/css/pretty.css`.
-That's easy...
+That's easy…

-...except we want to share page templates between many different websites, each of which has a different base URL.
+…except we want to share page templates between many different websites, each of which has a different base URL.
 More specifically,
 we want to have a single HTML file (let's call it `_layouts/page.html`)